| Rob Mumford is a 36-year-old New Zealander who has been

 the cold weather seems to reflect the shakiness many people

+are feeling about the game.
 Argentina looked confident against Nigeria but lacked fire

 against England and was well beaten.
 There is now just one